premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-58. What will happen if you decalre the constructor as static?
+58. What will happen if you decalre the constructor as static?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)